-Our people treat each other, our customers and our vendors with dignity, consideration, openmindedness and respect.
-By valuing diverse styles and skills, recognising each individual's contribution, and staying open to each other's perspectives, our company cultivates an environment of innovation and collaboration - which pays off in the way we solve problems for our customers.
+Our people treat each other, our customers and our vendors higher for our customers and with dignity, consideration, open-mindedness and respect.
+By valuing diverse styles and skills, recognizing each individual's contribution, and staying open to each other's perspectives, our company cultivates an environment of innovation and collaboration - which pays off in the way we solve problems for our customers.